About |

 Programme Timetable

-The formal elements of the course will be assessed using multi-modal forms of assessment, including a biostatistics assessment, written coursework critically evaluating and comparing any articles on cognitive neuroscience of your choosing; an oral presentation; a poster presentation; and of course your research project, which will consist of a literature review, methods, results, analysis, and discussion.
+The formal elements of the course will be assessed using multi-modal forms of assessment, including a biostatistics assessment, a written essay critically evaluating and comparing three journal publications in cognitive neuroscience; an oral presentation; a poster presentation; and (most importantly) your research project, which will consist of a literature review, methods, results, analysis, and discussion.

 Programme objectives